chinsiang99/learning-elk/README.md

 > kubectl config use-context minikube kubectl get nodes

 Ensure that kubectl is configured to use your Minikube cluster and that it can communicate with the cluster.

+# Start Minikube
+1. Start Minikube:
+> minikube start

+You can **specify the driver** to use for virtualization (e.g., Docker, VirtualBox) with the --driver flag.
+For example, to use **Docker**:
+> minikube start --driver=docker

+2. Verify Minikube Status:
+> minikube status

+Ensure that Minikube is **running** and the Kubernetes components are up.